 “The heart that gives, gathers.” — Lao Tzu

-Donating is a simple and flexible way to support a cause.
-If you have clothes that you no longer need, consider bringing them to a Goodwill or Salvation Army instead.
-For thanksgiving, drop off some non-perishables at your local food bank.
+Donating is a simple, flexible way to support a cause.
+Bring those unwanted (but still decent condition) clothes to your nearest Goodwill or Salvation Army.
+Drop off some non-perishables at your local food bank.
 You can even travel to your nearest Red Cross to give blood.
-Take your impact a step further and round up some neighbors and friends to join you!
+Take your impact a step further and round up some neighbors & friends to join you!

 Whether you’re donating physical items or actual cash, your gift matters.